 It is important that after you submit your Form DS-260, you remember to contact the NVC regarding any major change in your information, such as if you change addresses.

-Go to your Immigrant Visa interview
+Go to Your Immigrant Visa I

 It is vitally important that you show up, on time, on the date that the consular office has scheduled for your visa interview.

 You’ll also need to bring with you and present the results of a medical exam, conducted by a consulate-approved physician.

 At the interview, a consular officer will ask you a series of questions about your visa petition, aimed at evaluating your eligibility for a visa and green card.

 Your green card should arrive in the mail about 45 days following your entry.

 Filling out Form DS-260 is one step in the process of obtaining an immigrant visa, and the ultimate result of this process will be the ability to live freely and legally in the United States.